Zzh-tju/yolov5/README.md

 Batch mode Cluster-NMS is made for this.

+#### Our goal is that when using TTA for getting better performance, NMS no longer becomes a potential time-consuming growth factor.

 ## Pretrained Weights

 | Model | AP<sup>val</sup> | AP<sup>test</sup> | AP<sub>50</sub> | Speed<sub>GPU</sub> | FPS<sub>GPU</sub> || params | FLOPS |